Send to a friend

 “Traditionally, much aid in Africa is for rural purposes, but in Liberia a third of people live in Montserrado county, where Monrovia is, and many people there lack essential sanitation and running water,” she says.
 “The paper implies a need for more investment, time and effort spent on improving health and education in urban communities.”

 The study is the first to compare the wealth and resilience to disease of different communities within a West African country, the authors say.
 The team says that strong social bonds in poor communities could be used to help health authorities spread information about infection risks and create local healthcare networks.
-But some scientists point out that each disease has a unique infection pattern, so strategies that worked for Ebola may be less successful for other diseases.

 “The paper reiterates there needs to be more focus on areas with lower socioeconomic status,” says Sebastian Funk, an infectious disease researcher at the London School of Hygiene & Tropical Medicine in the United Kingdom.